This content mentions depression, anxiety and eating disorders, which some people may find triggering.

 In CBT, your therapist will help you notice and change how you think and behave so you can break this cycle and feel better.

-CBT usually takes place over a set number of sessions, often 6 to 12 weekly sessions.
+CBT usually takes place over a set number of sessions, often 6 to 20 weekly or fortnightly sessions.
 This might be delivered one-to-one or in a group with a therapist, via a self-help book or through an online CBT programme.

 How is CBT different to other therapies?